 From Dochu La we'll continue driving east and down in elevation to the town of Wangdue Phodrang (also called Wangdi) on the banks of the Punak Tsang Chhu, then from Wangdi we turn north and drive a short distance to the town of Punakha.
-The road descends through a temperate broadleaf forest where rhododendrons and magnolias bloom in profusion from March to May, and then through a semi-tropical zone where banana, orange trees, and cactus are found.
+The road descends through a temperate broadleaf forest and then through a semi-tropical zone where banana, orange trees, and cactus are found.